+Villa Del Lauro is a unique boutique hotel in Ragusa Superiore.
 An amazing find!
-Boutique designer B&B, slap-bang in the middle of famous Baroque town, with a glorious pool and garden.
-In wonderful “Montalbano” country, sophisticated style and comfort, and a friendly smile on reception.
-Sightsee till you drop and then relax.
-Wow!
+Boutique designer B&B, slap-bang in the middle of a famous Baroque town, with a glorious pool and garden.

 A nineteenth century Baroque mansion, Villa Del Lauro has been transformed with elegance and style into a great boutique B&B. Original features, such as the black limestone floors and the staircase, with its deep, steep steps, have been retained.
 As you enter, the reception area, with an amazing barrel vaulted ceiling of exposed stone, stretches way way back to a glimpse of light at the other end, which comes in from the garden.
 Highlights of creamy white and flourishes of colour hint at the modern treatment of the renovation.
 Large comfy sofas and easy chairs invite guests to lounge and relax.

 As you might expect of a B&B in a historic town, rooms are often not huge, but they are all charming, often with cleverly compact shower rooms.
 Neutral colours are the main choice, but colourful highlights add a touch of sophistication.
 Many overlook the garden.

 is well known for its gourmet food.
 There are two restaurants in Ragusa